haymadanny/haymadanny.github.io/index.md

 <br>

 <div class="pull-right" style="text-align: justify">
 The ABM is part of a portfolio in the Programming in Python module.
 This course is designed to teach the basics of computer programming, centering on the Python programming language.
-The example used is taken from spatial analysis and modelling, and is aimed to teach persons who are interested in scientific programming that analyses real-world systems: social scientists, ecologists, economists, etc.</div>
+The aim is to teach persons who are interested in scientific programming that analyses real-world systems: social scientists, ecologists, economists, etc.</div>
 <div style="margin-top: 10px; text-align: justify">
  <img src="ABM.jpg" style="float: right; height: 220px" />
 The ABM is a model that: